FANzhaoxin666/zhaoxin-team/_members/d_jihui.md

 ---

 Hui Ji is an algorithm developer in Zhaoxin team.
-She is an undergraduate student in HUST in China.
+She receives her bachelor degree from HUST in China.